When You May Want Retirement Plans to be Payable to Trusts

 - If your child or another beneficiary has special needs.

 Unfortunately, what’s already too complicated gets even more complicated when a trust becomes involved.
-To understand this, you will need to learn about three concepts: designated beneficiaries, conduit trusts and accumulation trusts.
+And the SECURE Act at the end of 2019 made it still more complicated.
+To understand this, you will need to learn about four concepts: designated beneficiaries, eligible designated beneficiaries, conduit trusts and accumulation trusts.

 Matters get more complicated, however, when a trust is involved.
 In order to qualify as a designated beneficiary, the trust must meet the following requirements: